MariosKef/FlyBy/README.md

 ![](/images/flyby_2.png)

 # To-do:
-* Automate the process my simply adding the departure date and flight numbers as arguments.
+* Automate the process by simply adding the departure date and flight numbers as arguments.
 * Give insights on areas around the flight coordinates (within a given radius).